 Searching for specific resources

-You will be able to locate most of the resources that you need for your university assignments by searching in the Curtin Library catalogue or one of our databases; however, some resource types may require a more targeted approach.
-This page provides you with some tips on the best places to look for different types of information, as well as strategies that will improve your searching success.
+You can find most of the resources you need for your university assessments by searching the Curtin Library catalogue or using one of our databases.
+However, some types of resources may need a more focused search.
+This page gives you tips on where to look for different kinds of information and strategies to make your searches more successful.

-Use the menu below to select the kinds of resources you are trying to find (or learn more about).
+Use the menu below to choose the type of resource you want to find or learn more about.

 You should always quality-check the information you would like to include in your assignments.
 See Critical reading for tips on evaluating sources.